o3de/o3de.org/content/docs/welcomeguide/wg-how-lumberyard-works.md

 + Multi\-threading support for input, audio, physics simulation, user interfaces \(UI\), artificial intelligence \(AI\), networking and multiplayer, and other common game features
 + Asset management and packaging

 The engine itself is really just a collection of components and modules, called *Gems*\.
 When developing, you use the Lumberyard Editor and tools to assemble the engine for your game, choosing and adding these gems and modules as you develop it\.
-You also use the Lumberyard tools to add your assets—​including textures, meshes, sounds, music, and scripts—​to construct your game's unique experience and gameplay\.
+You also use the Lumberyard tools to add your assets-​including textures, meshes, sounds, music, and scripts-​to construct your game's unique experience and gameplay\.

 Think of Lumberyard as a collection of discrete elements: code, scripts, various GUI\-based editors, and command line tools\.
 When you compile a game project, Lumberyard's build scripts pull in all the pieces specified in your project's configuration to build your game\.
 The parts of the engine that go into your game are only those you've configured your project to use, and there's very little functionality included in the final compiled code that you didn't ask to have in it\.
 Likewise, the asset bundling and management tools make sure you only ship with the assets you actually use in your game\.

 You can build a game in Lumberyard just using the Lumberyard Editor, but you will be constrained to the Gems and tools provided \(along with the assets and scripts you create\)\.
-If your ambitions are greater—​if you want to evolve Lumberyard to support features and systems we haven't provided in the box—​read on\.
+If your ambitions are greater-​if you want to evolve Lumberyard to support features and systems we haven't provided in the box-​read on\.

 ## Overview of the Lumberyard framework<a name="how-ly-works-overview"></a>

 The Lumberyard installation provides a sandbox of different bits to combine, including over 100 gems and modules for you to use in your game\.
-As a high\-level concept, think of Lumberyard as a framework—​a conceptual structure from which you can add new features or remove anything you don't plan to use in your game\.
+As a high\-level concept, think of Lumberyard as a framework-​a conceptual structure from which you can add new features or remove anything you don't plan to use in your game\.
 When you need to change or extend the behavior of something, you don't need to go to some massively over\-architected set of code files and hack or refactor a feature in to your game's code\.
 Rather, you just work with only the gem or module that contains the functionality you want to change\.
 By focusing on modularity, you can safely experiment with different feature changes without risking progress on the entire game with an unintended regression\.

 Central to Lumberyard is the **AzFramework** library, which relates all of the systems, modules, and Gems into the infrastructure for your game\.
 The Event Bus \(EBus\) system provides request and notification messaging across the DLLs for these systems, modules, and Gems\.
 As a developer, you write C\+\+ code to implement methods defined in C\+\+ API headers that define the functionality you need\.